You've heard of the hit TV show "90 Day Fiancé", but what happens when that time crunch applies to your wedding?

 - Order wedding favors for your guests.
 If you're going the DIY route, keep them simple so you're not pulling your hair out trying to finish them in time.

 - If you have a wedding party, give them a nudge—make sure they've ordered all necessary attire.
+You can also purchase wedding party gifts, if you’d like.

 - Start researching name-change requirements.
 If that's your thing, of course.